• Skip to primary navigation

 Avocado Margarita

-For a version using coloring you may want to try Mely’s mix from Mexico in My Kitchen
+For a version using food coloring you may want to try Mely’s mix from Mexico in My Kitchen

 📖 Recipe